Batata-Harra/stage-zero-webring/README.md

-# 🥔 Batata Harra Webring 🥔
+# 🥔 Stage Zero Webring 🥔
-Batata Harra members are strong believers of the learn by teaching concepts.
+Stage Zero members are strong believers of the learn by teaching concepts.
 Our aim is to help to continuously lift each other up and spread knowledge.

 ## What's a Webring?